gaepdit/gaepdit.github.io/git/git-etiquette.md

 Always create a new Git branch when starting work on a new feature or bugfix.
 Branches allow you the time and space to work on a change without interfering in other ongoing work on the same project.
 They also allow you to more easily collaborate with fellow developers.

 Maintain a main or default branch that represents the deployed codebase.
 When a feature/bugfix branch is finished, merge it into the main branch and deploy from there.

+*TIP:* If you don't have write access to a project, you will first need to create a fork (copy) of the project.
+This can be done from the project page on GitHub.
+Then create a branch in your own fork.
+Once your work is complete, create a Pull Request from your fork back to the original.